 Connecting to dedicated administrator connection (DAC) endpoints

 For each instance of the Database Engine and SSAS, the SQL Server Browser service (sqlbrowser) provides the instance name and the version number.
-SQL Server Browser is installed with SQL Server, and provides this service for earlier versions of SQL Server that are running on that computer, starting with SQL Server 7.0.
+SQL Server Browser is installed with SQL Server.

 SQL Server Browser can be configured during setup or by using SQL Server Configuration Manager.
 By default, the SQL Server Browser service starts automatically:

 When upgrading an installation.

 When installing a named instance of the Database Engine including all instances of SQL Server Express.

 When installing a named instance of Analysis Services.

 Prior to SQL Server 2000 (8.x), only one instance of SQL Server could be installed on a computer.
 SQL Server listened for incoming requests on port 1433, assigned to SQL Server by the official Internet Assigned Numbers Authority (IANA).
 Only one instance of SQL Server can use a port, so when SQL Server 2000 (8.x) introduced support for multiple instances of SQL Server, SQL Server Resolution Protocol (SSRP) was developed to listen on UDP port 1434.
 This listener service responded to client requests with the names of the installed instances, and the ports or named pipes used by the instance.
 To resolve limitations of the SSRP system, SQL Server 2005 (9.x) introduced the SQL Server Browser service as a replacement for SSRP.